Maximum likelihood estimation for mechanistic network models: Methods

-as initial values.
-The estimate $(\hat{q}_m,\hat{q}_c)$ that yields the highest likelihood is used as the center of a new four-by-four grid of initial values, this time with gaps of $\frac{1}{5^2}$ instead of $\frac{1}{5}$.
-This process of using finer and finer grids of initial values is repeated until the likelihood stops increasing.
-Due to time constraints, we only ran this algorithm on graphs with 7 and 100 nodes. \item NK+1: This algorithm is the same as NK, except it uses one additional grid of initial values after the likelihood stops increasing.
+We generated small DMC graphs with 7, 100, and 200 nodes.
+For each of these three graph sizes, we generated 100 graphs, using every possible pair of $(q_m,q_c)$ where $q_m,q_c \in \left\{1/11, 2/11 ,\dotsc,10/11\right\}$.
+We intentionally avoided the boundaries $q_m,q_c \in \{0,1\}$ in order for the graphs to be random.
+For example, since we used a single node as the seed graph, setting $q_c = 0$ would have generated a graph with zero edges, and setting $(q_m,q_c) = (0,1)$ would have generated a complete graph.
+We then ran each of the following deconstruction algorithms on each graph: \begin{enumerate} \item True $\theta_n$: This algorithm uses the true value of $\theta_n$. \item True New, Random Anchor: This algorithm uses the true sequence of new nodes but selects anchor nodes uniformly at random. \item NK, True Initial: This is the algorithm from \cite{navlakha2011}, described in the Introduction, using the true values of $q_m$ and $q_c$ as initial values. \item Exhaustive: This is an exhaustive search of all possible values of $\theta_n$. \item NK: This is the algorithm from \cite{navlakha2011}, described in the Introduction, using all possible pairs of $(q_m,q_c)$ where $q_m,q_c \in \left\{1/5, 2/5, 3/5, 4/5\right\}$ as initial values.
+The estimate $(\hat{q}_m,\hat{q}_c)$ that yields the highest likelihood is used as the center of a new four-by-four grid of values, this time with gaps of $\frac{1}{5^2}$ instead of $\frac{1}{5}$.
+This process of using finer and finer grids of values is repeated until the likelihood stops increasing. \item NK+1: This algorithm is the same as NK, except it uses one additional grid of values after the likelihood stops increasing.
 Due to time constraints, we only ran this algorithm on graphs with 7 and 100 nodes. \item Minimize $Y(u,v)$: Given the current state of the graph, this algorithm selects the pair of nodes $(u,v)$ with the lowest value of $Y(u,v)$, the cardinality of the union of the neighbors of $u$ and $v$.
 (If multiple pairs share the lowest value of $Y(u,v)$, one of these pairs is selected uniformly at random.)
 It then reverses the DMC mechanism using that pair of nodes and repeats.
 It is based on the fact that

 and thus $\mathcal{L}(u,v)$ is maximized by minimizing $Y(u,v)$.
 (The sign of the partial derivative of $\log \mathcal{L}(u,v)$ taken with respect to $W(u,v)$ depends on the value of $q_c$; the sign of the partial derivative of $\log \mathcal{L}(u,v)$ taken with respect to $X(u,v)$ depends on the value of $q_m$.
 Thus neither of these seemed to be a good criterion for selecting the next pair of nodes to deconstruct the graph.) \item Minimize $Y(u,v)$, then NK: This algorithm runs the Minimize $Y(u,v)$ algorithm and then uses the resulting estimates $\hat{q}_m$ and $\hat{q}_c$ as initial values for the NK algorithm.
 The resulting estimates are fed back into NK as initial values, and this process is repeated until the likelihood stops increasing. \item 1 Random: Given the current state of the graph, this algorithm selects a pair of nodes uniformly at random and runs the DMC mechanism backwards. \item 100 Random: This algorithm runs the 1 Random algorithm 100 times. \end{enumerate}